nikola04/easy-token-auth/README.md

 # Easy OAuth2
 Implement OAuth2 Authentication into your project easily<br />

-This was developed on top of `jsonwebtoken`
+This is developed as a wrapper for `jsonwebtoken`

 # Install